dwalend/ev3dev-lang-scala/CargoConnect/CargoConnectPlan.md

 * Train Cargo

-Another "portable loading dock" - attaches to the train, not the tracks - this one wide enough to deliver a container to each car on the train.
+A "portable loading dock" - attaches to the train, not the tracks - this one wide enough to deliver a container to each car on the train.
+It may travel with the train.

 * Train Repair

 Back pivot on right wheel, then use the arm to repair the tracks.
 Drive forward

+* Sorting center - blue container

+Pivot to face the sorting center.
+Use the fork to pick up the blue container

+* Blue circle

+Back up to escape the sorting center.
+Continue backwards to get enough room to pivot around and line up on the blue circle.
+Drive to the blue circle, maybe measuring off the back wall.
+Retract the tines to deliver the blue container.

 * Helicopter